DefectDojo/defectdojo-java-client/README.md

+# DefectDojo Java Client Library
-# defectdojo-java-api
+# Credits
-This repository uses OWASP SecureCodeBox library for API calls against OWASP DefectDojo.
-It is especially useful for Jenkins builds in the Jenkinsfile.
+This project is based on https://github.com/secureCodeBox/engine